-- 2. For systems collecting two (2) or more routine samples per month, three (3) repeat samples - must be collected. - 3.
-Repeat samples must be collected - a.
+- 2. For systems collecting two (2) or more routine samples per month, three (3) repeat samples must be collected. - 3.
+Repeat samples must be collected from: - a.
 The original sampling location of the coliform present sample. - b.
 Within five (5) service connections upstream from the original sampling location. - c.
-Within five (5) service connections downstream from the original sampling - d.
-Elsewhere in the distribution system or at the wellhead, if necessary.

-- 5. All repeat samples are included in the MCL compliance calculation. - 6.
+Within five (5) service connections downstream from the original sampling location. - d.
+Elsewhere in the distribution system or at the wellhead, if necessary. - 4.
+If the system has only one service connection, the repeat samples must be collected from the same sampling location over a four-day period or on the same day. - 5.
+All repeat samples are included in the MCL compliance calculation. - 6.
 If a system which normally collects fewer than five (5) routine samples per month has a coliform present sample, it must collect five (5) routine samples the following month or quarter regardless of whether an MCL violation occurred or if repeat sampling was coliform absent.